 Personally, I follow artists on Instagram and often like to spend my time going over other designers on Etsy or Creative Market, Behance, Dribbble, 99Designs, etc. I’m always trying to soak up whatever I can.
 But again, be careful.
-Do not let your inspiration dictate the design where you come off as a plagiarizer.
+Do not let your inspiration dictate the design where it comes off as plagiarized.
 Copying or stealing other people’s work is not cool, unethical, and illegal.

-Once you have a solid grasp on what you want to sell, design the templates.
-You may use the available Canva elements and fonts to design your products, as well as the images available on Canva.
-Since a customer can only use these templates by having their own Canva accounts, you need not worry about element or image licenses when you’re selling Canva templates.
+Once you have a solid grasp of what you want to sell, design the templates.
+You should use the available Canva elements and fonts to design your products, as well as the images available on Canva.
+Since a customer can only use these templates by having their own Canva accounts, when you use images or elements already on Canva, you need not worry about license when you’re selling Canva templates.

-But as a good practice, I prefer to design my templates using only free Canva elements and fonts.
-This way, if my buyer doesn’t have a Canva pro account, they’re still able to use my templates without having to upgrade to Canva pro or purchase a pro element.
+As a good practice, I prefer to design my templates using only free Canva elements and fonts.
+This way, if my buyer doesn’t have a Canva Pro account, they’re still able to use my templates without having to upgrade to Canva Pro.

 When you create a design in Canva, you share it with your buyers as a template.